WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- Feel free to swap these out for your preferred ice breaker questions.
-Following is an icebreaker activity.
-You could do that instead or in addition.
+- Feel free to swap these out for your preferred icebreaker questions.
+The following is an icebreaker activity; you could do that instead (or in addition).

 </aside>